PlatformAwareProgramming/CloudClusters.jl/README.md

 my_third_cluster = @deploy my_second_cluster_contract
 ```

-In the above code, notice the advanced use of cluster contracts, by asking for instance types that satisfy a set of assumptions.
+This is an advanced use of cluster contracts, asking for instance types that satisfy a set of assumptions specified in the contract through instance parameters.
 At the time this tutorial was written, the AWS EC2 instance type that satisfies these assumptions is ___g6.48xlarge___, equipped with eight NVIDIA L4 T4 Tensor Core GPUs and 768GB of memory.

 Now, there are three available clusters.
 The _pids_ of the last two ones may be inspected: